oknozor/blog/content/optimize-rust-binary-size.md

 program symbols, debugging or profiling information.
 Other metadata may include the date and time of compilation, the compiler name and version, and other identifying information."*

-Cargo as a `debug` attribute, which removes debugs symbols from the target binary, just like `strip`.
+Cargo has a `debug` attribute, which removes debugs symbols from the target binary, just like `strip`.
 I did not mention it before because I obtained no significant result using this attribute.
 My guess is that rustc always keeps the debugs symbols of the standard library.